Citadelle Laferrière: Description

 The colossal physical dimensions of the fortress have made it a Haitian national symbol, featured on currency, stamps, and tourist ministry posters.
 The fortress walls rise 40 m from the mountaintop and the entire complex, including cannonball stocks but excluding the surrounding grounds, covers an area of 10000 m2.
 Workers laid the large foundation stones of the fortress directly into the stone of the mountaintop, using a mortar mixture that included quicklime, molasses, and the blood of local cows and goats—and cows hooves that they cooked to a glue and added to the mix to give the mortar added strength and bonding power.

 Large cisterns and storehouses in the fortress's interior were designed to store enough food and water for 5,000 defenders for up to one year.
 The fortress included palace quarters for the king and his family, in the event that they needed to take refuge within its walls.
 Other facilities included dungeons, bathing quarters, and bakery ovens.
 Also visible is the tomb of Christophe's brother-in-law, killed when the gunpowder room he was in exploded.

 The Citadelle's appearance from the trail leading up to its base has been likened to the prow of a great stone ship, jutting out from the mountainside.
-The structure is angular and assumes different geometric forms based on the viewer's orientation.
+The structure is angular and assumes different angular forms based on the viewer's orientation.
 Some of the angles on the Citadelle were intentionally put there by Christophe to deviate cannonballs if attacked and the Epaulette is a great example of using angles to deviate and deflect shots.
 Though most of the fortress has no roof as such (the interior top is a latticework of stone walkways), some slanted portions are adorned with bright red tiles.
 The fortress has been repaired and refurnished several times since its construction, including in the 1980s with help from UNESCO and the World Monuments Fund, though little of it has been replaced and its design remains the same.